 What Is Mystery Shopping?

-Mystery shopping provides a form of customer feedback.
-Businesses pay for the feedback of mystery shoppers and use it to improve customer service, product quality, or adherence to certain rules.
-Because the identity of a mystery shopper is a secret, mystery shopping allows stores and restaurants to know what a customer experience is like when treatment is unbiased.
-Not to mention, businesses hope that customer service will improve overall if employees know any given customer is a mystery shopper.
+Because the identity of a mystery shopper is secret, mystery shopping lets stores and restaurants know what customer experience is like when treatment is unbiased.
+Plus, businesses hope that customer service will improve overall if employees know any given customer is a mystery shopper.

-Mystery shopping is also sometimes referred to as shadow shopping or secret shopping.
-A mystery shopper is generally paid for his or her time, reimbursed for a certain amount of a purchase, or both.
 Assignments range from the extremely simple (purchasing an item from a deli and noting the quality of service received) to the detailed and complex (noting the timing, flavor, temperature, and presentation of every item in a three course dinner).
-Mystery shoppers apply for assignments with different companies, and if given an assignment, the shopper receives specific instructions from the company.

-Here are some examples of the assignments I’ve completed in my area:
+Here are examples of the assignments I’ve completed in my area:

 - Dining for two people at a mid-range sit-down restaurant: $35 reimbursement